18F/18f.gsa.gov/_team/alan-atlas.md

 team:
 twitter:
 ---
-Alan Atlas has been professionally involved in high tech for over 30 years.He has a bachelor of arts degree in psychology from Brown University, a bachelor of science in electrical engineering from the University of Massachusetts, and a master of science in electrical engineering from Georgia Tech.
+Alan Atlas has been professionally involved in high tech for over 30 years.
+He has a bachelor of arts degree in psychology from Brown University, a bachelor of science in electrical engineering from the University of Massachusetts, and a master of science in electrical engineering from Georgia Tech.

 His high-tech career spans 30-plus years with 25 years in technical management positions from development manager to chief technology officer.
 He managed the development of Amazon S3, the Codie-award-winning web service that provides unlimited Internet-connected storage and is a foundational piece of today’s Amazon Cloud.